Derykian/Derykian.github.io/index.md

 ### The General Neural Network

 The simplistic description of a standard neural network employs layers of nodes as the data structures.
 The values of the nodes in the input layer represent distinct independent variables, and are fully connected to the first network layer, meaning each input node makes a connection to every first-layer node.
 These connections hold weights.
 The values from one layer are multiplied by weights before storage in the following layer's nodes, and so on until the output layer.
-The dimensions of the output layer vary by application, from one element in a binary classifier to as many as there are classes the network is trained to identify.
+The dimensions of the output layer vary by application, from one element in a binary classifier to as many as there are classes a multiclass network is trained to identify.

 *picture here*

 The true architecture of neural networks makes heavy use of matrices.
 Each layer is a column vector variable.
 Each layer vector is multiplied by a weight matrix and added to a bias vector of the same dimensions such that the matrix operations are legal.
 In order to increase the network's capacity, the resultant vector is run through an 'activation' function, which delinearizes the network and prevents the layers from collapsing to a linear function.

 *picture here*

+### How Neural Networks Learn

+Networks are essentially piece-wise functions chained together

 ### Convolutional Neural Networks